YugenSource/OpenImmutableStorageSolution-OISS-Whitepaper/README.md

-# The Open-Immutable-Storage-Solution-Standard LayerOne (OISS-STD-L1) Whitepaper: A New Standard For Immutable, Permanent Storage Of Data on Blockchains Without Requiring Any Finances
+# The Open-Immutable-Storage-Solution-Standard LayerOne (OISS-STD) Whitepaper: A New Standard For Immutable, Permanent Storage Of Data on Blockchains Without Requiring Any Finances

 ## Abstract